mlflow.projects module provides an API for running MLflow projects locally or remotely.

 pathto subdirectories of

-- block – Whether to block while waiting for a run to complete.
+- synchronous – Whether to block while waiting for a run to complete.
 Defaults to True.

 Note that if